PASTAplus/content-x/templates/resources/resources-for-data-authors.md

 ## Types of contributions

 EDI publishes data from the ecological and environmental sciences irrespective of funding origin.
 Contributions serve many use cases and are published with an open access license unless a compelling reason warrants an embargo ([data policy](/templates/about/edi-policy.md#data-policy)).
-Limits on size of publications are typically not a concern, but if the data are > 100 GB in size please contact us, so we can find a workable solution.
+Limits on size of publications are typically not a concern, but if the data are > 50 GB in size please contact us, so we can find a workable solution.
 For more information see [Types of Contributions](/templates/resources/types-of-contributions.md).

+EDI recognizes two publication pathways: 1) curator supported (see Steps 1–4 below) and 2) self-publication.
+Self-publication means that EDI grants you, the contributor, the privilege to publish data in the EDI data repository without direct oversight by an EDI curator.
+To learn about self-publishing, see [Self-Publishing](/templates/resources/self-publishing.md).

 ## Step 1 - Preparing for submission